 - Power to Create, Modify or Terminate Trusts.
 You have created a trust which distributes or disposes of a part or all of your assets not effectively disposed of through other means (e.g., account joint tenants with rights of survivorship with an individual, etc.).
 You have prepared estate planning documents (e.g., will, power of attorney, trust, etc.) which you want honored, not changed by anyone other than you.
 If you give your agent the ability to create, modify or terminate your trust, beyond the potential income, gift or estate tax consequences to your agent, your agent can defeat your estate planning wishes and goals.
 If you do not want your agent to have these powers, then you should redo your power of attorney.

 - Make or Change Beneficiary Designations.
 You have named beneficiaries for your retirement plans (e.g., 401(k) plan), annuities, IRAs and life insurance policies.
 Should your agent have the power to make, change or modify those beneficiary designations?
 If you give your agent the ability to do that, then those powers can defeat your estate planning goals and cause negative potential gift and estate tax consequences to your agent if he or she can name himself, his estate, his creditors or creditors of his estate as beneficiary, possibly even if the agent never exercises those powers.
 In addition, such provision can cause family disunity to the extent that they are exercised by your agent.
 If your power of attorney contains those powers, I would suggest that you have it reviewed by an attorney.

 There are other powers which could cause negative consequences, but I see these as some of the major ones.
-If we can help you with any of your estate planning needs or any other matter, please contact us.
+If our Charlotte attorneys can help you with any of your estate planning needs or any other matter, please contact us.